Japan Airlines to slash international flights by 64% as coronavirus dents demand

-(Reuters) - Japan Airlines (9201.T) said on Tuesday it will cut flights on international routes from the country by about 64% between March 29 and April 30, as the coronavirus pandemic has hammers travel demand.
+March 24 (Reuters) - Japan Airlines said on Tuesday it will cut flights on international routes from the country by about 64% between March 29 and April 30, as the coronavirus pandemic has hammers travel demand.

 The carrier said it would only operate 1,833 international flights from Japan from a scheduled 5,148 flights during the one-month period.